 Kettle

-Kettle is a very popular ETL - Extract, Transformation and Load - tool which is open sourced and considered one of the best ETL in BI marketplace.
+Kettle is a very popular ETL (Extract, Transformation and Load) tool which is open source and considered one of the best ETL in BI marketplace.

-Designed with a very careful, good architecture and with a great number of popular database support, Kettle is a favorite choice for our data warehousing projects.
+Designed with a very careful, good architecture and with a great number of popular database support, it is our favorite choice to deploy various data integration and data treatment solutions.

 Kettle itself is part of Pentaho BI applications suite.
 It is an independent open source ETL project initiated by Matt Casters until acquired by Pentaho in 2006.